 For the size of the city, public transportation in San Rafael is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For San Rafael, the benefits are reduced air pollution and congestion on the highways.

-San Rafael is a very ethnically-diverse city.
+San Rafael is an extremely ethnically-diverse city.
 The people who call San Rafael home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of San Rafael residents report their race to be White, followed by Asian.
 San Rafael also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.91% of the city’s residents.
-Important ancestries of people in San Rafael include Irish, English, Italian, and European.
+People of Hispanic or Latino origin account for 31.19% of the city’s residents.
+Important ancestries of people in San Rafael include German, Irish, English, Italian, and European.

 The most common language spoken in San Rafael is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Chinese.